-The Pension and Assurance Scheme for Lay Employees of Methodist Church ("the Scheme") is an occupational pension scheme established under trust.
-The Scheme was established to provide retirement benefits to the Lay Employees of the Methodist Church.
+Methodist Ministers' Pension Scheme ("the Scheme") is an occupational pension scheme established under trust.
+The Scheme was established to provide retirement benefits to the Ministers of the Methodist Church.
 The registered address of the Scheme is Methodist Church House, 25 Marylebone Road, London, NW1 5JR.

-The Scheme is a defined benefit scheme which closed to new members and future accrual on 31 May 2019.
+The Scheme is a defined benefit scheme which remains open to new members and future accrual.

 The Scheme is a registered pension scheme under Chapter 2, Part 4 of the Finance Act 2004.
-This means that contributions made by the participating employers and by members are normally eligible for tax relief, and income and capital gains earned by the Scheme receive preferential tax treatment.
+This means that contributions made by the Church and members are normally eligible for tax relief, and income and capital gains earned by the Scheme receive preferential tax treatment.